 To change a Quick Spell button you have already set, command-click it on Macintosh and right-click it on Windows.
 On tablets, rest your finger on it and then drag it onto the 'X' button below.

-You can also select these four buttons by pressing keys F5-F8.
-To be reminded what spells each button casts, you can move the cursor over them.
+You can also select these four buttons by pressing keys F5-F12.
+To be reminded what each button does, you can move the cursor over them.